Get Tangem

 • Crypto–crypto.
 With this model, the seller receives cryptocurrency.
 No matter how many types of coins they accept, they can only receive payment in one nominated crypto asset.

-Regardless of whether the crypto–fiat or crypto–crypto model is used, the crypto processor is responsible for the conversion, managing exchange rate risks, and ensuring that the assets end up in the seller's crypto wallet.
+Whether the crypto–fiat or crypto–crypto model is used, the crypto processor is responsible for the conversion, managing exchange rate risks, and ensuring that the assets end up in the seller's crypto wallet.

 Why businesses need cryptoprocessing